Latest Weather Forecast - Monday 16th March, 2026 (12 noon)

 FOR ST VINCENT AND THE GRENADINES

-The Small-craft and High Surf Advisory remains in for St Vincent and the Grenadines and its coastal waters until further notice.
+A Small-craft and High Surf Advisory is in effect for St Vincent and the Grenadines and its coastal waters until 12 Noon Wednesday 18th March 2026.

 A Small-Craft Advisory is issued when sustained winds of 37 to 46 km/h (23 to 29 mph) and/or sea swells of 2.5 to 3.0 meters (8 to 10 feet) are affecting or forecast to affect the marine area within the next 36 hours.